frenkel/blog/_posts/2021-02-05-choosing-rails-json-serializer-for-your-api-in-2021.md

 ## Summary
 Based on my research and experience so far, I prefer Blueprinter for JSON serializing most of the time.

-Don't hesitate to [contact me on Twitter](https://twitter.com/frankgroeneveld) if you have any questions or comments.